apache/pekko/docs/src/main/paradox/typed/reliable-delivery.md

 ## Configuration

-There are several configuration properties, please refer to `akka.reliable-delivery` config section in the reference configuration:
+There are several configuration properties, please refer to `pekko.reliable-delivery` config section in the reference configuration:

 * @ref:[akka-actor-typed reference configuration](../general/configuration-reference.md#config-akka-actor-typed)